Family & Community Services

 With support from the Department of Public Health, we focus much of our school-based community engagement work on promoting: healthier eating; more physical activity; drinking more water and fewer sugary drinks, and using CalFresh benefits to buy healthier foods for home.

-Best Start Metro LA (BSMLA)
+Best Start Metro Los Angeles (BSMLA)

 BSMLA is the pilot community and one of 14 Best Start communities county-wide, formalized in 2010.
 Their vision is a sustained, organized community partnership that maintains healthy and safe neighborhoods for children and families.